arnouthoebreckx/hubot-docker/README.md

 # Hubot JARVIS

+## Disclaimer
+This has absolutely nothing to do with other personal assistent projects called jarvis, I just liked the name Jarvis for a bot.

 ## What is Hubot Jarvis?
 Jarvis is a slack hubot in a container, for more information about hubot go [here](hubot.github.com) This was created for a project involving Jenkins and Slack, feel free to modify whatever you want but **this won't be updated anymore.**